kgremillion/Energy_ML/README.md

 **External:** US Interest Rate, US Unemployment Rate, Brent Oil Price, & LNG Price

 We gathered quarterly data from the years 2005-2017 using Yahoo Finance, FRED, & Macrotrends websites.
 Data was gathered for 6 selected large energy companues: **Exxon ( XOM ), BP, Equinor ( EQNR ), Chevron ( CVX ), Shell ( RDS-A ), & Total ( TOT ).** This created a dataset of 312 records.
+SQL was used for data transformation & cleaning.

 We started by running a coefficient matrix to check that all variables were independent of each other.
 It was found that Expenses & Revenue were highly related, therefore we decided to drop Expenses to reduce bias in the dataset.
 Then we ran a statistical summary to check the significance. **Revenue, Dividend Yield, Cash Flow, & Unemployment Rate were all significant and the remaining variables were insignificant.**